Envirometrix/PredictiveSoilMapping/main.md

 The process of conversion of values measured by an original method to values roughly equivalent to those measured by an agreed-upon standard reference method is referred to as data harmonization.
-Examples of harmonisation would be converting values assessed by e.g. pH in 1:2 water to values as if assessed by pH in 1:5 water, or organic carbon by *Walkley-Black* into organic carbon by *dry combustion*.
+Examples of harmonization would be converting values assessed by e.g. pH in 1:2 water to values as if assessed by pH in 1:5 water, or organic carbon by *Walkley-Black* into organic carbon by *dry combustion*.